Great Neck Gardens, New York: New York State Assembly

 Great Neck Gardens is located in the New York State Assembly's 16th Assembly district, which as of September 2021 is represented by Gina Sillitti (D–Manorhaven).

 New York State Senate

 Great Neck Gardens is located in the New York State Senate's 7th State Senate district, which as of September 2021 is represented in the New York State Senate by Anna Kaplan (D–North Hills).

 Federal representation

 United States Congress

 Great Neck Gardens is located in New York's 3rd congressional district, which as of September 2021 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).

 United States Senate

 Like the rest of New York, Great Neck Gardens is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).

 Politics

-In the 2016 U.S. presidential election, the majority of Great Neck Gardens voters voted for Hillary Clinton (D).
+In the 2024 U.S. presidential election, the majority of Great Neck Gardens voters voted for Donald J. Trump (R).